ctkelley/Joss_MultiPrecisionArrays/paper.md

 It is no surprise that the factorization in single precision took roughly half as long as the one in double.
 In the double-single precision case, iterative refinement is a great expample of a time/storage tradeoff.
 You have to store a low precision copy of $A$, so the storage burden increases by 50\% and the factoriztion time is cut in half.

-# Test citations

-@kelley:2022b is a book. @kelley:2022a is a paper.

-@kelley:2023a is the newest paper

-The package lives here @kelley2023b

 # References